haproxytech/dataplaneapi/README.md

   -s, --restart-cmd=                               Restart command
       --reload-retention=                          Reload retention in days, every older reload id will be deleted (default: 1)
-  -t, --transaction-dir=                           Path to the transaction directory (default: /tmp/haproxy)
-      --max-open-transactions=                     Limit for active transaction in pending state (default: 20) -n, --backups-number=                            Number of backup configuration files you want to keep, stored in the config dir with version number suffix (default: 0)
+  -t, --transaction-dir=                           Path to the transaction directory (default: /tmp/haproxy) -n, --backups-number=                            Number of backup configuration files you want to keep, stored in the config dir with version number suffix
+                                                   (default: 0)
   -m, --master-runtime=                            Path to the master Runtime API socket -i, --show-system-info                           Show system info on info endpoint -f=                                              Path to the dataplane configuration file
       --userlist-file=                             Path to the dataplaneapi userlist file.
 By default userlist is read from HAProxy conf.
-When specified userlist would be read from this file
-      --fid=                                       Path to file that will dataplaneapi use to write its id (not a pid) that was given to him after joining a cluster
-  -p, --maps-dir=                                  Path to maps directory (default: /etc/haproxy/maps)
+When specified userlist would be read from this file --fid=                                       Path to file that will dataplaneapi use to write its id (not a pid) that was given to him after joining a cluster -p, --maps-dir=                                  Path to directory of map files managed by dataplane (default: /etc/haproxy/maps)
-      --update-map-files                           Flag used for syncing map files with runtime maps values --update-map-files-period=                   Elapsed time in seconds between two maps syncing operations (default: 10)
+      --ssl-certs-dir=                             Path to SSL certificates directory (default: /etc/haproxy/ssl) --update-map-files                           Flag used for syncing map files with runtime maps values --update-map-files-period=                   Elapsed time in seconds between two maps syncing operations (default: 10) --cluster-tls-dir=                           Path where cluster tls certificates will be stored.
+Defaults to same directory as dataplane configuration file
+      --spoe-dir=                                  Path to SPOE directory. (default: /etc/haproxy/spoe) --spoe-transaction-dir=                      Path to the SPOE transaction directory (default: /tmp/spoe-haproxy) --master-worker-mode                         Flag to enable helpers when running within HAProxy --max-open-transactions=                     Limit for active transaction in pending state (default: 20)

 Logging options:
       --log-to=[stdout|file]                       Log target, can be stdout or file (default: stdout)